dlstreamer/pipeline-server/docs/run_script_reference.md

 * Starts the container with an interactive bash shell.
 * Volume mounts the local source code, models and pipelines directories.
 Any changes made to the local files on the host are immediately reflected in the running container.
 * Volume mounts /tmp and /dev paths from the host.
 * Uses the docker option `--network=host`.
 All ports and network interfaces for the host are shared with the container.
 * Uses the docker option `--privileged`.
 Operates the container with elevated privileges.

-### Enable RTSP re-streaming (--enable-rtsp)
-This argument enables rtsp restreaming by setting `ENABLE_RTSP` environment variable and forwards default port `8554` or port specified with argument `--rtsp-port`.

 ### Docker run pass-through options
 The following parameters simply map to docker run arguments: